Maximum Entropy Differential Dynamic Programming: Simulations

 \subsection{2D Point Mass}

-We first test the algorithms on an illustrative 2D point-mass double integrator system.
-The task is for the point-mass to reach a target location while avoiding obstacles in a maze-like environment via one of three paths.
+We first test the algorithms on an illustrative 2D point-mass double integrator reaching task while while avoiding obstacles in a maze-like environment.
 Both the top and middle paths are suboptimal local minima as they are blocked by obstacles, with the top path having an obstacle near the end of the path.
 The results are shown in the first row of \cref{fig:sims:2d_state_trajs}.